 - A copy of the candidates examination certificate

-- A confirmed entry in the AXELOS Successful Candidate Register.
-You will need to provide the full SCR number (registration/candidate number located on your certificate).
+- A confirmed entry in the AXELOS Successful Candidate Register (full SCR number as on your certificate)

 You will be provided with QA's pre-course reading prior to attending the course to help them prepare for the course.
 The pre-course reading is expected to take approximately 10 hours to complete.
 Success on the course will be enhanced by close attention to the pre-reading material.

 The exam provider allows additional time for candidates who have a disability or whose native language differs to that of the examination paper.
 Ful details and how to apply can be found here www.qa.com/axelosexams.
 At least two weeks' notice will be required for processing this request.
 Learners failing to advise QA and provide evidence when requested, may not be allowed the additional support offered via the policy.
 QA Exam Administration can be contacted by email firstname.lastname@example.org or by phone +44(0)1793 696162.

 - Understand the basic concepts of common agile ways of working.